Vote Climate Neighbours – East Kew

 Tell us some more about why you are voting for the climate?

 We have the technology for decarbonising our economy.
-We need to demand action – at the ballot box, in our Councils, from our State governments, and most of all from our Federal government.
+We need to demand action – at the ballot box, in our Councils, from our Federal government and from our State government.
 At Lighter Footprints we are connecting the grass roots and building a community to become a powerful force for change.

 Indigenous peoples looked after this country for the last 50,000 + years.
-Barnaby Joyce is ruining it in 9 years.
 We need to Vote Climate to restore integrity and vision, and elect people who are real representatives.

 What can we do to help?